So you’ve completed your aged care course, what’s next?

 1. Opening Statement

-It’s important to make your intentions clear right away by stating the position you’re applying for in the beginning.
+It’s important to make your intentions clear right away by stating the position you’re applying for at the beginning of your cover letter.
 Example:

 “My name is Emma Brown and I would like to apply as a personal care worker at the Brisbane Centre for the Elderly.”

-If the employer includes a job reference number in the job advertisement, add this to your cover letter too.
+If the employer includes a job reference number in the job advertisement, add this to your personal support worker cover letter too.

 2. Background Introduction

-Afterwards, you should describe your background starting with your qualification, previous responsibilities, and experience.
+Afterwards, you should describe your background starting with your qualification, previous responsibilities, relevant industry-specific skills, and experience.
 Example:

 “I currently hold the Certificate III in Aged Care and completed 240 hours of service earlier this year at the Greenfield Elderly Community Center.
-My daily responsibilities included organizing social activities, assisting in the hygiene of elderly clients, medication administration and overseeing physical health, preparing meals for the elderly, and other personal care tasks.”
+My daily responsibilities included organizing social activities, assisting in maintaining personal hygiene of elderly clients, medication administration and overseeing physical health, preparing meals for the elderly, and other personal care tasks.”

-If you have other relevant areas of expertise besides your qualification, you should also put it here.
+If you have other relevant areas of expertise besides your qualification, you should also put them here.
 You can also add what you learned during other points of your life.
 It could be specific things like medical terminology and its definition, or basically anything that can help bolster your resume in aged care.
 Example:

 “For the past 3 years, I have been looking after and providing companionship for my elderly father, which has given me additional experience in general personal care and observing health and safety guidelines.
 Being my dad’s constant companion while monitoring his health has taught me the importance of this type of service and strengthened my patience, understanding, and overall skills in caring not just for family members, but for others in general.
 It was during this time that I decided to become a personal care assistant and be able to apply legal and ethical protocols.”

 Don’t forget to also describe your personal traits.
 Surveyed employers said that your work ethic and how well you work with others are particularly important when selecting new carers.
 Example: